 In 2012 our Founders mother/daughter team, Sherrill Thurston and Stephanie Page, were reading “Passport through the Darkness” by Kimberly Smith the Founder of Make Way Partners.
 Kimberly’s story and the work that she does broke their hearts and they were impressed with the conviction that it wasn’t ok to live in a world where children and women were enslaved and to do nothing.
 This is where the heart for Stories Foundation started to beat.

 January of 2013 around a dining room table a name, Stories Cafe, was decided on with a small group of family members present.
 Live your story, share your story, change a story.
 What would the world look like if we lived authentically the story written for us and shared that story with others?
 That we would see stories change.
 Not only the stories of the oppressed, but the stories of every day people as they reached out beyond their comfort zones to make a difference.

 November 2015 Stories Foundation became a 501c3.
 Since 2012 we have put on 4 Proclaim Freedom Awareness conference and spoken at countless events on freedom all while working towards the goal of empowering communities to fight injustice though our entities: The Freedom Truck and Stories Cafe.

-We believe that when people find out that injustice is going unchecked that they wan to do something to make a difference.
-We want to make it easy to take those first steps.
-We want to fill in the gap between individual and non profit.
-We want to experience real community as we work toward change together.
+We believe that when people find out that injustice is going unchecked that they want to do something to make a difference.
+Our goal is to make it easy to take those first steps, to fill in the gap between individual and non profit, to experience real community as we work toward change together.